 The Report View displays example reports for the current batch.
 You must have an open batch to use the features in the Report View.

-- To open the Report View

 - To preview a report

 - To generate a report as a PDF, an Excel, or a CSV file

 - To print a report

 - To display a generated report

 - To edit a report template

 - To create a new report template